mahasanath/Firsttask/README.md

   sudo a2enmod proxy
   sudo a2enmod proxy_http

-> Open /etc/apache2/sites-available/jenkins.conf and add the following to enable proxy to port

-" <VirtualHost *:80>
+> Open /etc/apache2/sites-available/jenkins.conf and add the following to enable proxy to po " <VirtualHost *:80>
 ServerName HOSTNAME
   ProxyRequests Off